elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 ###Conclusion

-This is a very simple example but it shows how trusts can be used to share a Swift resources between users in different projects.
+This is a very simple example but it shows how trusts can be used to share Swift resources between users in different projects.
 I like the idea of trusts because it allows a developer to provide limited access control without having to get into the business of credential management.
 There is much more depth to the trust mechanism than what is shown here but as I have learned,